Should you think twice about picking a ‘diet’ pack of potato chips? | Malay Mail

 A study, conducted in 2006 by researchers at Cornell University, showed that overweight people consume up to 50 percent more calories when they eat “diet” versions of snack foods than when they eat the regular versions.

-At the time, researchers also found that many low-fat-labeled foods have only about 30 percent fewer calories than their regular counterparts.
+At the time, researchers also found that many low-fat-labelled foods have only about 30 per cent fewer calories than their regular counterparts.

 “Low-fat labels trick people into eating more than regular labels.
 But the cruel twist is that these labels have an even more dramatic impact on those who are overweight.
 They are at danger for really overindulging when they see something with a low-fat label.
 If we are looking for an excuse to eat, low-fat labels give it to us,” said Brian Wansink, the John S. Dyson Professor of Marketing and of Applied Economics at Cornell. — AFP-Relaxnews